ouss4m4/digincome/content/blog/affiliate-marketing/clickBank-facebook/index.md

 ---
-title: ClickBank Offers With FaceBook Ads
+title: How to Promote ClickBank Offers With FaceBook Ads
 date: "2021-03-01T22:12:03.284Z"
 description: "the simplest form of affiliate marketing i have done and it worked for me is ClickBank products with Facebook ads and a Landing Page"
 category: Affiliate marketing